Engin-Boot/capture-behavior-of-a-visit-counter-AjinkyaGhatol/needs-tech.md

-  Given: System stores live data on server with corresponding time When director press generate report button on user interface Then system fetch data between given time period from nearest server and generate report wich provides graphical representation of data
+  Given: System stores live data on server with corresponding time When director press generate report button on user interface Then system fetch data between given time period from nearest server and generate report wich provide graphical representation of data

-Scenario: Electric power source from muncipal corporation break
+Scenario: Electric power source from power station break

   Given: Hospital has installed generators and system has its own power source When system identifies break in power source